Infographic: Use this map to navigate your way to better…

 Practical tips for learning games

-Get some actionable advice on your next game-based online training project with our resources.
+Get some actionable advice on your next game-based online training project on Sponge's serious games page.